Real-World Tips for Anti-Bullying

 After the first few weeks of a new school year, have your students complete a simple survey about bullying.
 Examples of questions I use are:

-This simple survey helps educators understand what the present bullying situation is truly like at our school.
+This simple survey helps educators understand what the present bullying situation is truly like.

 If your school has a student anti-bullying program, allow members to make formal presentations to their peers.

 Below, Lauren Chartrand, a former George Street Beyond the Hurt member in Grade 8 comments:

 In today’s society, youth are the biggest influence among each other, therefore having the biggest impact on one another.
 One of the biggest conflicts that every young person has faced at one point or another is bullying.
 But when it comes to addressing it, I find it’s more effective to let the students not only take part, but also to conduct the anti-bullying presentations.

 Often when teachers are in front of a class, students take in and process the information given as more of a lecture, which is the teacher’s job, but isn’t something that grabs the attention of kids.
 When students take the lead in doing these presentations it seems to intrigue their peers, and when doing so, it’s important to inform them that you are not there to lecture but to simply enlighten them on the topic of bullying.
 By doing so, not only do youth teach other youth, but they teach themselves along the way.